ZacKeilholz/bAmazon/readme.md

 ## Function:

-To use bAmazon, create a new database using the attached schema file, and create a .env file using everything specified in the keys.js file.
+To use bAmazon, create a new database using the attached schema file, add data, create a .env file using usernames and passwords specified in the keys.js file and be sure to 'npm i' to download all of the packages used in this project.  .